Juhaziel/New-Solar-Language/documentation/lang_info.md

 The default calling convention supports variadic functions.
 - Parameters are pushed from right to left.
-- Integral and pointer types are returned through registers.
+- Integral and pointer types are returned through registers A and B (A for int, BA for long).
 - Structs and unions are returned by copy through a caller-created space before the return address

 The call stack is as such: